 HEATHER JONES Yoga has been life changing for Heather, and she wishes to share this gift by making it real and accessible for EVERY body!
 Heather is an advocate for body image positivity, and loves nurturing her students with a down-to-earth exploration of breath, awareness, movement and compassion.
 In her teaching, Heather enjoys working with people from all walks of life, particularly those who otherwise have felt unsure, unseen or shut out in previous yoga and movement experiences.
 For more about Heather, visit her web site at www.curvyyogapdx.com

 ANNA MITRA is an Oregon-native yoga teacher.
 Her intention is to help her students re-discover the magic they hold within their own body, and to encourage curiosity, inner awareness, and play.
 Her classes are an accessible blend of dynamic explorative flow and modern therapeutics that encourage students to reconnect with their deeply intuitive nature through mindfulness, movement, and breath.Anna found yoga early in her life, when her mentor and friend opened the first and only yoga studio in her hometown of Klamath Falls.
 Her hope is to create real, lasting relationships, with the earth, with ritual, and with each other.
 She believes that yoga is a powerful practice that constantly asks us to take hard, honest looks at ourselves, and to see our reflection mirrored in every other living thing, every moment of the day.
 Anna is a lifelong student.
 She completed her 200hr certification at Yoga Union, under the guidance and inspiration of her beloved teacher, Annie Adamson.
-Having connected so deeply to Annie’s teachings, Anna is also enrolled in Yoga Union’s 300hr training in Holistic Yoga Therapeutics, which she will complete in August 2017.
+Having connected so deeply to Annie’s teachings, Anna has now also completed Yoga Union’s 300hr training in Holistic Yoga Therapeutics.
 For more about Anna, visit her web site at www.annamitrayoga.com

 LUCIANA PROANO is a Peruvian dancer, artist, yoga teacher, and more!
 She has lived in Portland, Oregon since 1994, from where she continues dancing, teaching and touring.
 Here are 3 reasons to come to her yoga class: you think you will never be flexible, you think you are too old or have too many injuries, you think you are too advanced.
 For more about Luciana, visit her website: www.lucianaproano.com